johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 !!! important

-    Software specifically written for the dual OPL2 chips of the Sound Blaster Pro 1.0 will not produce stereo audio on any other Sound Blaster models (including the Sound Blaster Pro 2.0).
-Therefore, it is important to set the correct Sound Blaster model for such software by specifying `sbtype = sbpro1` in the configuration.
+    Games with stereo OPL sound are usually targeting either the dual OPL2 equipped Sound Blaster Pro 1.0, or the OPL3 chip of later models (OPL3 is capable of stereo sound in a single chip).
+It is important to configure these games for the appropriate Sound Blaster model via the [sbtype](#sbtype) setting, and select the same model in the game's sound setup.
+Failing to do so will produce mono OPL sound at best, or no sound at all at worst.

+!!! note

+    This is the only card supported by the known OEM releases of Microsoft Windows 3.0a with Multimedia Extensions.